tendermint/liquidity/x/liquidity/spec/02_state.md

  # State

 The liquidity module `x/liquidity` keeps track of the Pool and PoolBatch states.
 The state represents your app at a given moment.
 ## Pool

-The Pool state stores information about the pool type, reserve coin denoms, reserve address, and denom of the liquidity pool.
+Pool stores information about the liquidity pool.

-The Pool state stores static information of a liquidity pool in this structure:
+Pool type has the following structure.

 ```go
 type Pool struct {